 6. Data integrity

-When discussing digital record keeping, automation and management we cannot avoid discussing the security and data integrity.
+When discussing digital record keeping, automation, and management we cannot avoid discussing security and data integrity.
 Although we often focus on data security, smart labs will need to expand this to general digital security.
-When all devices are connected to the internet and can be controlled remotely it is even more important to prevent unauthorised access.
+When all devices are connected to the internet and can be controlled remotely it is even more important to prevent unauthorized access.
 An attacker could, for example, remotely destroy the machine which would result in high damage costs.

 Let’s focus on the data first.
-The two measures to ensure data integrity are access control and secure audit trail.
-Access control limits the access to the data to the authorised people and prevents unauthorised people from accessing it.
+The two measures to ensure data integrity are access control and a secure audit trail.
+Access control limits access to the data to the authorized people and prevent unauthorized people from accessing it.
 Besides, it also enables different roles for different people.
 For example, most users can only generate new data, some users can review data and only a few can edit the data stored in ELN.
 This combined with encryption ensures the technical safety of data.
-The users still need to be aware of social hacking, i.e. tricking the authorised users into providing access to unauthorised users.
+The users still need to be aware of social hacking, i.e. tricking the authorized users into providing access to unauthorized users.

 Another requirement to maintain data integrity is an audit trail.
 In practice, an audit trail is a log of all changes in the data, either as a consequence of user actions or automated workflows.
 The audit trail mechanism stores the old and the new version of the data.
 This allows full traceability of the changes from the original version of the data.